Best NAS devices for home use 2026: 11 Compared (8 Sources)

 Best for Each Use Case

-The Synology DS224+ remains the most recommended 2-bay NAS for home users in 2026.
-Its Intel Celeron J4125 processor with integrated GPU handles Plex 4K transcoding, and DSM is widely regarded as the most intuitive NAS operating system available.
-While limited to 1GbE networking, its reliability, app ecosystem, and approximately 10-year software support timeline make it the safest pick for beginners and intermediate users alike. [src1, src2]
+The Synology DS225+ replaces the DS224+ as the most recommended 2-bay NAS for home users in 2026.
+The key upgrade is dual-port networking with 2.5GbE + 1GbE, resolving the biggest complaint about its predecessor.
+The Intel Celeron J4125 processor with integrated GPU handles Plex 4K transcoding via Quick Sync, and DSM remains the most intuitive NAS operating system available.
+Reliability, app ecosystem depth, and approximately 10-year software support make it the safest pick for beginners and intermediate users. [src1, src2, src4]

 Best Budget: Synology DS223j (~$170) — Check price